 And while she was cautiously optimistic about changes in Burma, she did not want to encourage “blind faith” because there are still prisoners of conscience in her country.
 “I am standing here because I was once a prisoner of conscience,” she said.
 “As you look at me and listen to me, please remember the often repeated truth that one prisoner of conscience is one too many!”
 She then urged everyone to remember those prisoners and to seek their immediate and unconditional release.

 The Lady briefly outlined Burma’s history since it declared Independence in 1948 and acknowledged the ethnic tensions and killings that continue to this day.
-While hopeful that recent changes might improve the climate for peace, she said “the international community’s role is vital to insure development and humanitarian aid, bi-lateral agreements and investments should be coordinated and calibrated to insure they promote social, political and economic growth that is balanced and sustainable.”
+While hopeful that recent changes might improve the climate for peace, she said “the international community’s role is vital to insure development and humanitarian aid, bi-lateral agreements and investments should be coordinated and calibrated to insure they promote social, political, and economic growth that is balanced and sustainable.”

-More eloquent than most other speakers I have ever heard, Suu Kyi conceded “absolute peace in our world is an unattainable goal, but one towards which we must continue to journey; our eyes fixed on it as a traveller in a desert fixes his eyes on the one guiding star that will lead him to salvation.”
+More eloquent than most other speakers I have ever heard, Suu Kyi conceded “absolute peace in our world is an unattainable goal, but one towards which we must continue to journey; our eyes fixed on it as a traveler in a desert fixes his eyes on the one guiding star that will lead him to salvation.”

 Finally, she reflected on the value of kindness.
 “Every kindness I received, small or big, convinced me there could never be enough of it in our world.
 To be kind is to respond with sensitivity and human warmth to the hopes and needs of others.
 The briefest touch of kindness can lighten a heavy heart.
 Kindness can change the lives of people.
 Norway has shown an exemplary kindness in providing a home for the displaced of this earth, offering sanctuary to those who have been cut loose from the moorings of security and freedom in their native lands… ultimately our aim should be to create a world free from the displaced, the homeless and the hopeless, a world of which each and every corner is a true sanctuary where the inhabitants will have the freedom and the capacity to live in peace.
 Every thought, every word and every action that adds to the positive and the whole sum is a contribution to peace.
 Each and every one of us is capable of making such a contribution.
 Let us join hands to try to create a peaceful world where we can sleep in security and wake in happiness.”